About this guide

 Your approved provider will nominate a nominated supervisor for the service.
 Nominated supervisors are responsible for the day-to-day management of approved education and care services.
 This person must hold a supervisor certificate and must consent to the nomination.

-- have undertaken current approved anaphylaxis management training;
+- have undertaken currently approved anaphylaxis management training

-- have undertaken current approved emergency asthma management training;
+- have undertaken currently approved emergency asthma management training;

-- have, or be actively working towards, at least an approved certificate III level education and care qualification; and
+- have, or be actively working towards, at least an approved certificate III level education and care qualification

 - hold insurance against public liability with a minimum cover of $10,000,000.

-The approved provider must26 read your working with children check and read and consider a current criminal history record check before you are engaged or registered as a family day care educator.
-The approved provider will also ensure that you have, or are actively working towards, at least an approved certificate III level education and care qualification, hold a current approved first aid qualification and have undertaken an approved anaphylaxis management training and emergency asthma management training prior to you being engaged or registered.
+The approved provider will also ensure that you have, or are actively working towards, at least an approved certificate III level education and care qualification, hold a current approved first aid qualification and have undertaken an approved anaphylaxis management training and emergency asthma management training before you being engaged or registered.

-Your residence or approved venue must be assessed by the approved provider prior to you becoming a family day care educator.
-See
+Your residence or approved venue must be assessed by the approved provider before you become a family daycare educator.

-Individual family day care educators do not need a provider or service approval but need to be engaged by, or registered with, an approved provider and meet the requirements as outlined above.
+Individual family daycare educators do not need a provider or service approval but need to be engaged by, or registered with, an approved provider and meet the requirements.

-Your approved provider has a number of obligations and responsibilities towards you as a family day care educator.
+Your approved provider has several obligations and responsibilities towards you as a family daycare educator.

-Your approved provider will monitor each family day educator’s compliance with the National Quality Framework to ensure that education and care is provided in a way that:
+Your approved provider will monitor each family day educator’s compliance with the National Quality Framework to ensure that education and care are provided in a way that:

-- ensures the safety, health and wellbeing of the children being educated and cared for; and
+- ensures the safety, health and wellbeing of the children being educated and cared for

 - meets the educational and developmental needs of the children being educated and cared for.